Diamond Halo Engagement Rings

 The centre stone

 You might prefer a centre gemstone with colour as opposed to colourless.
 A coloured gemstone will stand out nicely with diamonds around it.
 Some people like a sapphire centre stone or you could go for something more adventurous like a Kimberley pink diamond.
-If you’re on a budget, you could opt for not having a centre stone and instead cluster small diamonds in the middle.
+If you’re on a budget, you could opt for not having a diamond ring centre and instead cluster small diamonds in the middle.
 You’ll have the same carat weight as a large diamond but at a much lower price.

 Centre stone cut